 Can an Assigned Military Individual Have an Emotional Support Animal?

-    If you're an individual in the military assigned on duty, you may be wondering whether you're eligible for an emotional support animal.
+If you're an , you may be wondering whether you're eligible for an emotional support animal.
 An ESA can be a great way for those in the military who may be dealing with some sort of disability to help them cope and manage their symptoms.
 But for those in the military, certain policies must be followed.

 With that said, whether or not you can have an emotional support animal may feel a little unclear.
 At DoNotPay, we're here to help you find answers to your most pressing questions.
 If you're in the military and want to know whether you can have an emotional support animal, read on to learn more.

 An emotional support animal is a companion prescribed to those with a disabling mental disability.
 These animals often help individuals deal with symptoms related to their mental disability, such as anxiety, depression, and certain phobias.
 In fact, an ESA is a common solution for those who have a phobia of airline flying.
 There are many pet options when it comes to an ESA.
 Essentially, any domesticated pet can qualify as an emotional support animal.

 It's important to note that an emotional support animal is different from a regular pet.
 An ESA must go through the legal process, which involves the pet owner getting a prescription from a licensed mental health professional who has deemed the individual someone with a disabling mental disability.

 The Difference Between an Emotional Support Dog and a Service Dog